Healthy Mind Sacramento Child/ Teen Therapy

 Kids and teens with these issues often have it pretty hard.
-First, they often feel different than their peers because of their psychological condition.
+They may feel different than their peers.
 They often have trouble fitting in, and may have difficulty with social interaction, schoolwork, and feelings of overwhelm.
 Is your child escaping into their room for hours on end of screen time?
 We want to help your child build self-reliance and resilience.

 At Healthy Mind Sacramento, we are neurodiversity-affirming and celebrate the uniqueness in all of us.
 We take a family systems approach to therapy.
-This means that I believe it is important to address how the adolescent or teen is functioning within the entire family system.
+This means we believe it is important to address how your child or teen is functioning within the entire family system.
 People do not function in life in isolation, but within the context of their family.
-It is important for parents to take an active role in their child’s treatment.
-As a therapist, I typically ask a parent to join us for the full session the first session or two.
+We believe is important for parents to take an active role in their child’s treatment.
+Our therapists typically ask a parent to join for the full session the first session or two.
 Thereafter, it is helpful for parents to join for part of the session.
-How much time I spend working with the child alone vs. with the child and parent together depends on the age of the child or teen (teens may participate independently).
+How much time we spend working with the child alone vs. with the child and parent together depends on the age of the child or teen (teens may participate independently).
 We often treat LGBTQ+ kids and provide a safe space for nonbinary, gender-fluid, and gender-transitioning children and teens.

 The focus of sessions can differ depending on why your child is coming in for therapy.
-Here are some of the techniques and therapeutic approaches I use most often in our Sacramento child/ teen therapy:
+Here are some of the techniques and therapeutic approaches we use most often in our Sacramento child/ teen therapy:

-what if my child or teen won’t talk?!
+What if my child or teen won’t talk during therapy?!

 This happens.
 Don’t worry, it’s pretty common and natural.
 If you were a tween or teen and were brought to a total stranger and told you were supposed to talk to them for an hour, would you say, “Sure!”
 Maybe not.
-Oftentimes the first few sessions the child does not wish to participate or feels uncomfortable.
-When this happens, we usually try something like taking a walk while we chat or playing a game (I have games for varying energy levels!)
-Typically, as an adolescent grows more comfortable, he or she will begin participating.
+Sometimes the first few sessions the child does not wish to participate or feels uncomfortable.
+When this happens, we usually try something like taking a walk while we chat or playing a game.
+Typically, as a child grows more comfortable, they will begin participating.